A Washing Machine is a power-hungry appliance that contributes greatly to your inflated monthly electricity bill.

 Cost

-But, remember that you are saving around 40% power bill every month against paying 20% extra on an inverter washing machine.
+But remember that you save around 40% on your monthly power bill, compared to paying 20% extra on an inverter washing machine.

-So if you are keeping your washing machine for the long term, the extra cost can be easily recovered within a few years.
+So if you keep your washing machine for the long term, the extra cost can quickly be recovered within a few years.

 Conclusion: Inverter Washing Machine Vs Non Inverter Washing Machine

-Power consumption is just one major benefit of the inverter technology.
-We can not ignore the other technological advantages that inverter technology brought to this appliance domain.
+Power consumption is just one significant benefit of the inverter technology.
+We can not ignore the other advantages that inverter technology brought to this appliance domain.